mahnaz007/ImagePreprocessing/docs/usage.md

 └── ... (other DICOM folders)
 ```

+> 💡Multiple Session
+If the same subject has multiple sessions (e.g., different MRI scans at different time points), the input data should reflect this, and the tool will automatically manage the sessions.
+**Note**: Files that do not explicitly indicate session information (e.g., IRTG01_001002_b20080101) will be considered as belonging to session 01 (ses-01).

+<br/><br/>
 **Output**:
 - NIfTI files (.nii.gz): The actual neuroimaging data converted from DICOM.
 - JSON metadata files (.json): Associated metadata for each NIfTI file, providing information about the scan and its parameters.
 - Sidecar files: Such as .bvec and .bval files for diffusion-weighted imaging (DWI), if applicable.

-### Multiple Session
-If the same subject has multiple sessions (e.g., different MRI scans at different time points), the input data should reflect this, and the pipeline will automatically manage the sessions.
-**Note**: Files that do not explicitly indicate session information (e.g., IRTG01_001002_b20080101) will be considered as belonging to session 01 (ses-01).

-### Example of BIDS-compliant Output Structure:
+Example of BIDS-compliant output structure:
-This pipeline creates a BIDS-compliant output, organized by four main imaging modalities: anatomical, functional, field maps, and diffusion.
-- anat (T1w, T2w): Anatomical modality provides High-resolution anatomical images.
-T1w captures gray/white matter boundaries, T2w captures cerebrospinal fluid and lesions.

-- func: Functional MRI shows brain activity by detecting changes in blood oxygen levels, which is useful for mapping brain function during specific tasks and resting states

-- fmap: Field maps correct distortions in fMRI and diffusion data due to magnetic field variations.

-- dwi: Diffusion-weighted imaging shows water diffusion in tissues, highlighting white matter pathways.
 ```
 output/
 ├── sub-001001